 Moreover, the use of conventional measures of ethnolinguistic fragmentation in the exploration of the impact of fragmentation on conflict is unsatisfactory due to plausible concerns about reverse causality and measurement error.
 Due to the association of conflict with atrocities as well as voluntary and forced migrations, the degree of ethnolinguistic fractionalization is likely to be affected by past and potential conflicts.
-Although the proposed measure of population diversity exploits information on the population shares of subnational groups possessing ethnically differentiated ancestries, the fact that the endowment of population diversity in a given location was overwhelmingly determined during the prehistoric "out of Africa" expansion of humans permits the analysis to exploit a plausibly exogenous source of the contemporary cross-country variation in this measure, thereby mitigating the biases associated with measurement and endogeneity issues that plague the widely used proxies of ethnolinguistic fragmentation.
-Furthermore, the degree of ethnolinguistic fragmentation may be systematically mismeasured in more conflict-prone societies, due to (i) the political economy of national census categorizations of subnational groups, and (ii) the endogenous constructivism of individual self-identification with an ethnic group (Eifert et al., 2010; Caselli and Coleman, 2013; Besley and Revnal-Querol, 2014).
+Although the proposed measure of population diversity exploits information on the population shares of subnational groups possessing ethnically differentiated ancestries, because the endowment of population diversity in a given location was overwhelmingly determined during the prehistoric "out of Africa" expansion of humans, the analysis is able to exploit a plausibly exogenous source of the contemporary cross-country variation in this measure, thereby mitigating the biases associated with measurement and endogeneity issues that plague the widely used proxies of ethnolinguistic fragmentation.
+Furthermore, in contrast to the plausibly exogenous component of population diversity, the degree of ethnolinguistic fragmentation may be systematically mismeasured in more conflict-prone societies, due to (i) the political economy of national census categorizations of subnational groups, and (ii) the endogenous constructivism of individual self-identification with an ethnic group (Eifert et al., 2010; Caselli and Coleman, 2013; Besley and Reynal-Querol, 2014).

-Second, the study contributes to a vast literature that explores the impact of ethnolinguistic fragmentation and interethnic economic inequality on other societal outcomes, including the rate of economic growth, the quality of national institutions, the extent of financial development, the efficiency in the provision of public goods, and the level of social capital (Easterly and Levine, 1997; Alesina and La Ferrara, 2005; Alesina et al., 2016).
-In particular, since population diversity, as proxied by genetic diversity, captures the degree of heterogeneity within each ethnic group as well as the pairwise distances amongst them, the current analysis is uniquely positioned to capture the contribution of these additional dimensions of diversity to social dissonance and aggregate inefficiency.
+The present study also contributes to a vast literature that explores the impact of ethnolinguistic fragmentation and interethnic economic inequality on other societal outcomes, including the rate of economic growth, the quality of national institutions, the extent of financial development, the efficiency in the provision of public goods, and the level of social capital (Easterly and Levine, 1997; Alesina and La Ferrara, 2005; Alesina et al., 2016).
+In particular, since population diversity encompasses the degree of heterogeneity within each ethnic group as well as the pairwise distances amongst them, the current analysis is uniquely positioned to capture the contribution of these additional dimensions of diversity to social dissonance and aggregate inefficiency.

-Third, in light of the view that the contemporary variation in population diversity across the globe predominantly reflects the human expansion "out of Africa" tens of thousands of years ago, the paper contributes to the exploration of the role of deeply rooted human characteristics in comparative economic development.
-In particular, the study contributes to the understanding of the
+Furthermore, in light of the view that the contemporary variation in population diversity across the globe predominantly reflects the human expansion out of Africa tens of thousands of years ago, the paper contributes to the exploration of the role of deeply rooted human characteristics in comparative economic development.
+In particular, the study contributes to the understanding of the importance of inter-personal population diversity for social outcomes in the course of human history (e.g., population density, urbanization, and income) as explored by Ashraf and Galor (2013a).